sidney-eliot/3d-artists-handbook/content/software-knowledge/zbrush-specific.md

 ### Curve Insert Mesh Brush
-Is an **insert mesh brush**, that is made in such a way to seamlessly repeat/ array along a stylus stroke.
+Is an **insert mesh brush**, that is made in such a way to seamlessly repeat (array) along a stylus stroke.

 >[!example] Examples
 >